ZoneMinder/zoneminder/README.txt

 variable precision and events will now have to be several days long to wrap in this way. o     Fixed round detection problem.
-Although the existence or otherwise of the `round' function is correctly detected, the appropriate header file with the results of this test was not included which was not helpful.
+Although the existence or otherwise of the 'round' function is correctly detected, the appropriate header file with the results of this test was not included which was not helpful.
 This has been corrected.